 Overcoming the blood-brain barrier: New approaches to treating CNS complications of lysosomal disorders

-My colleagues and I returned last month from the WORLDSymposiumTM, a bustling scientific conference devoted exclusively to the dozens of rare genetic diseases classified as lysosomal disorders.
+My colleagues and I returned last month from the WORLDSymposium, a bustling scientific conference devoted exclusively to the dozens of rare genetic diseases classified as lysosomal disorders.
 We heard inspiring stories from families and advocates and reviewed the latest research from around the world.
 It is impossible not to come away optimistic for the future of treating -- and perhaps even curing -- these debilitating diseases.

 One unmistakable theme at the conference: how to best treat symptoms arising in the central nervous system (CNS).
 This has long been a major challenge.
 The standard of care for many lysosomal disorders are enzyme replacement therapies (ERT), which slow the progression of disease but cannot effectively cross the blood-brain barrier, an intricate web of protective tissue that selectively prevents many substances – including, unfortunately, approved ERTs – from entering the brain.